At home with Airtasker: The start-up's CTO Paul Keen on building for hypergrowth

 A police check badge is already available, and others will be available shortly.

-Answering only the biggest questions, like reputation, is critical, Keen says.
+Answering only the most pertinent questions, like reputation, is critical, Keen says.
 The team must focus on issues that make a significant difference over the long term.

 “It's not all about dealing with feature, feature, feature.
 We'd much rather focus on that customer journey that everyone uses rather than trying to build a new feature that only 10 per cent of users potentially might use," he says.